Great Britain SailGP Team

 Emirates Great Britain SailGP Team is a British sailing team led by Sir Ben Ainslie which participates in SailGP.
-Known as Emirates GBR, they have won six Sail Grand Prix events since the competition was formed in 2019, and were third-placed overall in Season 3.
+Known as Emirates GBR, they have won six Sail Grand Prix events since the competition was formed in 2019, and are the 2024-2025 season champions.
 Off the water, they are the current Impact League Champions for their environmental and social inclusion commitments.

 History

 The Great Britain SailGP Team was formed in 2019 by F50 League LLC as a part of the inaugural season of the SailGP competition.

 The driver for Season 1 was Olympic gold medallist Dylan Fletcher, with the team finishing the season in 4th place overall.

 Sir Ben Ainslie joined the team at the start of Season 2 as CEO and driver, winning their first event in Sydney, followed by victory in Bermuda and two further podium finishes in Aarhus, Denmark, and Cádiz, Spain.
 The British team ended the season in 4th place overall.
 The season also saw Ben Ainslie become the first SailGP team to evolve into a third-party owned franchise by taking majority ownership of the team through an investment from businessman Chris Bake.
 Larry Ellison’s Oracle Racing Inc. retains a minority equity stake in the team.

 Season 3 was the most successful for the British team, with five event podium finishes and reaching the Season Final, securing third place overall.

 Season 4 was one of change, with Ben Ainslie starting in the driver position and securing two event wins in Saint-Tropez, France, and Taranto, Italy, before handing over the wheel to fellow British Olympic gold medallist Giles Scott, who, after a difficult start, went on to secure a Grand Prix event victory in Halifax, Canada.
 The team finished the season in 5th place.

 Dylan Fletcher returned to the driver position for the Great Britain SailGP Team in the 2025 SailGP Season, replacing Giles Scott, who joined the Canada SailGP Team in SailGP’s first-ever transfer deal.
 Fletcher started the season in fine form, achieving podium finishes at the opening three Grand Prix events, including a win in Sydney.
+At the 2025 Abu Dhabi grand final, the team became the first in SailGP history to be double crowned winning both the season championship and impact league.